treeverse/lakeFS/docs/posts/towards-1.0-sdk.md

 from `io.lakefs:lakefs-client` to `io.lakefs:lakefs-sdk` will require you to rewrite API calls in a new style.

+The forward-compatible generated SDKs will be published _before_ the 1.0 release.
+The existing SDKs will remain available to allow migration.
+APIs that are will be marked "experimental", "deprecated" or "internal" before the 1.0 release in previous SDKs as well.
+The OpenAPI specification ("swagger.yml") continues to be available for any other client SDK generation.  {: .note }

 Here is [one example of such a change][lakefsfs-new-sdk-sample].
 Old calls looked like this: